-Ind AS 12 - Income Taxes - This amendment has narrowed the scope of the initial recognition exemption so that it does not apply to transactions that give rise to equal and offsetting temporary differences.
-The effective date for adoption of this amendment is annual periods beginning on or after April 1, 2023.
-The Group has evaluated the amendment and there is no impact on its consolidated financial statement.
+The effective date for the adoption of this amendment is annual reporting periods beginning on or after January 1, 2024, although early adoption is permitted.
+The Group has evaluated the amendment and there is no impact on its interim consolidated financial statements.

-2. Notes to the Consolidated Financial Statements
+2. Notes to the Interim Consolidated Financial Statements

-2.1 BUSINESS COMBINATIONS
+2.1 Cash and cash equivalents